Athletes for Hope

 Athletes for Hope is a nonprofit organization that works to educate professional athletes about philanthropy, connect them with charitable causes, recognize these efforts and inspire others to get involved in the community.
 AFH emphasizes that its focus is on the athlete's time and not their money.

-Athletes for Hope has grown from its original Founders to over 8,000 athletes across many sports leagues, including the WNBA, NBA, NFL, NHL, NASCAR, MLB, MLS, USATF, and the Olympic movement.
+Athletes for Hope has grown from its original Founders to over 10,000 athletes across many sports leagues, including the WNBA, NBA, NFL, NHL, NASCAR, MLB, MLS, USATF, and the Olympic movement.
 These athletes take part in their Causeway program, which provides education workshops and subsequently one-on-one guidance for each athlete through their personal philanthropic journey.

 Athletes for Hope has worked with hundreds of professional and Olympic athletes in helping them connect with a variety of charities.
-As part of this connection program, Athletes for Hope hosts several campaigns throughout the year, such as the Athletes for Active Schools week where athletes participate in school visits throughout the country to promote healthy eating and activity through the Let’s Move Active Schools program.
+As part of this connection program, Athletes for Hope hosts several campaigns throughout the year, such as the Athletes for Active Schools week where athletes participate in school visits throughout the country to promote healthy eating and activity through the Let's Move Active Schools program.
 In honor of the anniversary of September 11, Athletes for Hope coordinated a visit for Cleveland Cavaliers star Kyrie Irving to visit underserved children at the Beech Brook home in Cleveland, Ohio.
 Additionally, AFH has worked closely with former US Women's National Team star, Abby Wambach, to promote the anti-malaria efforts of the charity Nothing But Nets.

 In 2015, there were 184 athlete visits to local charities and schools across the US., such as Portland Timbers Star Nat Borchers visiting St. Clare School in Portland, OR.
 These amazing athletes volunteer their time and energy to support communities by engaging with students, families and partners and encourage and inspire youth and communities to do more.

+In 2021, Athletes for Hope created the Whole Being Athlete, a program that unites and empowers athletes of all levels and backgrounds to work together and reduce the stigma of mental health in and out of sports through three main pillars focused upon storytelling, education, and advocacy.
+Athletes for Hope has now led several national athlete mental health initiatives, and recently partnered with WETA to co-produce the Out of the Dark athlete mental health docuseries, which will be publicly released in the fall of 2024.

+In 2024, Athletes for Hope launched the Athlete Leadership Council featuring Stephen Curry, Katie Ledecky, Nathan Chen, and Elena Delle Donne to carry on the AFH Founders' legacies to the next generation.